Research for the Common Good Symposium celebrates students’ summer research

 “With my future research I hope to contribute to this growing movement of community organizations such as Alliance receiving the proper recognition and credibility that they deserve in order to facilitate a more equitable truly holistic collaboration between traditional healthcare spaces, academia, and community organizations such as the one I worked with this summer,” she said.

-The Center for Social Concerns has offered immersive summer programming to Notre Dame students since its founding in the early 1980s.
+The Institute for Social Concerns has offered immersive summer programming to Notre Dame students since its founding in the early 1980s.
 Supported by the extraordinary generosity of Andrews and McMeel families, thousands of Notre Dame students have had experiences that have transformed their personal and professional trajectories while working toward the common good alongside community organizations around the world.

 Learn more about NDBridge and Social Concerns Summer Fellowships.
 Applications for both programs open on November 15.